PrincetonUniversity/gpudash/README.md

 ## Getting Started

-The `gpudash` command buiilds on the [https://github.com/PrincetonUniversity/jobstats](Jobstats) platform.
+The `gpudash` command buiilds on the [Jobstats platform](https://github.com/PrincetonUniversity/jobstats).
+To run the software it requires Python 3.6+ and version 1.17+ of the Python `blessed` package.

-### 1. Create a script to pull data from Prometheus:
+### 1. Create a script to pull data from Prometheus

 ```bash
 $ cat query_prometheus.sh